Opengress/Slimgress/README.md

 # Implemented in client
 - Log in
+- Agree to terms of service, pick name, pick faction
-- View map with portals and resonators (tested), links and fields (not tested)
+- View map with portals and resonators, links and fields
 - View BASIC portal details (picture, title, level)
 - Hack portal (no minigame or powerups right now)
 - View inventory (mostly works but needs overhaul)
-- View and slurp energy globs on map (seems very buggy)
+- View and slurp energy globs on map
 - Auto update detection
 - Deploy and upgrade resonators on portals
 - Drop and recycle including bulk recycle
 - Untargeted radial weapons
+- Flipcards
+- Mods
+- Drop and pickup
+- Sending plexts (chat messages)
-- Mostly sensible main map (actual scanner) rotation/zoom etc. Still has bugs.
+- Mostly sensible main map (actual scanner) rotation/zoom etc. Still has bugs

 # To do soon (almost all of it needing further serverside work)

-- Update XM and AP in the client (eg on recycling, hacking etc)
+- Update XM and AP in the client more often
-- Flipcards
 - Link portals
 - Log out (Workaround: clear data)
-- Toggle switches for things like loading portal images and maybe even map tiles (save data)
-- Deploy mods to portals
-- View and pick up items from map
-- Send/view comms stuff if/as appropriate (sending now works)
+- COMM range, more types of plexts, further improvements
 - Create a variety of game item types (many types obtainable but some not activatable)

 # To do (but it's technical etc)
 - Better portal and deploy screens
-- Custom player cursor overlay which sizes like a GroundOverlay but rotates to match orientation
-- Full set of log in and account setup stuff (name changes, training, stale cookie...)
-- Invite system support??
+- Tutorial, factionhint/invites/verification, general onboarding
 - More types of logins support?

 # To do eventually (again, needs serverside stuff)
 - View players'/own stats/profiles (stats are starting to be recorded now)
 - View scoring information/checkpoints/whatever
 - Catch-up iOS/cross-platform client etc
 - Notifications (not in Telegram)....
 Harder because we are saying NO to fcm/gcm and friends
-- 3D map (likely maplibre)

 # Out of scope
 - A perfect, 1:1 reimplementation of gameplay logic, UI, UX or protocol of other software
 - Animations or any particularly beautiful art etc
 - Anything illegal